sethbarrash/BME_280_Simulator/docs/README.md

 Simulator for the serial peripheral interface (SPI) of the Bosch BME 280.
+This can be used to develop software-in-loop (SIL) testing of device drivers.